 Springfield, MA 01108

 All vegan, dedicated to organic ingredients for the health of body, mind, and soul.
 Breakfast is served all day, and may include chickpea omelet, porridge, waffles, and pancakes.
-The lunch menu has a daily theme: Raw Monday, Taco Tuesday, West Indian Wednesday, Pasta Thursday, and Pizza Friday (closed Saturday and Sunday.)
+The lunch menu has a daily theme: Monday can bring burgers like a Taco Supreme, a 10 inch, soft shell spelt taco with sautéed kale and veggies, veggie burger, mushrooms, and plantain, topped with homemade “cheese” sauce.
+There is West Indian Wednesday, Pasta Thursday, and Pizza Friday (closed Saturday and Sunday.)
 Selections such as Chickpea Burger that comes on a plantain bun instead of bread with a side of salad and “cheese” nachos, or Veggie Lasagna that is all vegetables layered and baked are among the favorite selections.
+The Garden’s Detox Drink is made with a variety of Alkaline greens.
 The small cafe space with basic decor also is well utilized for classes and community projects.

 185 Main Street